 History: Total lottery revenue and net receipts to the state were substantial in fiscal years 1975 and 1976, but by fiscal year 1979 had dropped almost 62%.
-Variations of the 50¢ and \$1 games were tried, but none brought in revenue at levels matching those of fiscal year 1976.
+Variations of the $50\phi$ and \$1 games were tried, but none brought in revenue at levels matching those of fiscal year 1976.

-A daily on-line game (Pick 3) was started in 1980, bringing a significant increase in sales (about 24% higher in fiscal year 1981 than in 1976).
+A daily online game (Pick 3) was started in 1980, bringing a significant increase in sales (about 24% higher in fiscal year 1981 than in 1976).
 A second daily game (Pick 4) was added in 1984.
 Although several years had flat or slightly declining sales, the overall sales trend was upward, with gross sales exceeding \$2 billion in fiscal year 2007.

 A weekly "Lotto" game was added in 1983.
 A second weekly "Lotto" game was added in 1986 but replaced with a "Lotto 7" game in 1987.
 "Lotto 7" was replaced in 1988 with a game now called "Little Lotto," and the Lotto game returned to its twice-weekly drawing format in 1990.
-Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day on Monday through Saturday, and once on Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; "Pick 'n Play," a combined instant and online game; and about 60 instant games.
-What is now called "Mega Millions"-a multistate lotto game conducted jointly with 33 other states-began in September 1996 with drawings on Tuesdays and Fridays.
+Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day Monday through Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; and about 50 instant games.
+What is now called "Mega Millions"-a multistate lotto game conducted jointly with 40 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 The Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.
+A 2009 law required the Department of Revenue to contract with a private manager to manage its operations.
+The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
+The Department contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011; but an Illinois Appellate Court panel in late January 2011 held the 2009 law invalid under the Illinois Constitution's single-subject requirement.
+If that law is not reinstated, the agreement with the private manager presumably will be invalid.
+In

-A pilot program to sell lottery tickets on the Internet was to be implemented by January 1, 2010 if the U.S. Department of Justice approved.
-In 2010, Illinois began offering Powerball, joining 40 other states participating in that multistate lottery.
-Drawings are twice a week.
+2010 Illinois also began offering Powerball, joining 41 states participating in that multistate lottery.
+Drawings are held twice a week.